terencechain/consensus-specs/specs/_features/ePBS/p2p-interface.md

 - _[REJECT]_ The signed builder bid pubkey, `bid.pubkey`, exists in state.
 - _[IGNORE]_ The signed builder bid value, `bid.value`, is less than builder's balance in state.
 - _[IGNORE]_ The signed builder header timestamp is correct with respect to next slot -- i.e. `header.timestamp == compute_timestamp_at_slot(state, current_slot + 1)`.
-- _[IGNORE]_ The signed builder header parent block has matches one of the chain tip in the fork choice store.
-Builder may submit multiple bids with respect to forks.
+-_[IGNORE]_ The signed builder header parent block matches one of the chain tip(s) in the fork choice store.
+Builder may submit multiple bids corresponding to various forks.
 - _[REJECT]_ The builder signature, `signed_bid.signature`, is valid with respect to the `bid.pubkey`.

 #### Transitioning the gossip